hubertsid/football-data-scraper/README.md

 3️⃣ Football Player stats (2024-2025 Season)📌 Source: Kaggle: Football Players Stats (2024-2025)

-Merged datasets to create a comprehensive dataset for football scouting & market predictions.
+Merged datasets to create a comprehensive dataset for football scouting & market predictions:

 ## Notebook
 The goal of this analysis is to explore different methods of data-driven scouting in football.
 The notebook consists of three key approaches: